Thursday, June 18, 2026

 I never like to make a fuss

-I need to mute, I have no choice
+I quickly mute, I have no choice

 TRAIN

-Then when you're sitting on a train
+Then next I'm sitting on a train

-With groups you'll never see again
+With groups I'll never see again

-Their clothes will tell you where they've been
+Their clothes boast about where they've been

 When not on trains some like to run

-On sunny days we all have fun
+On sunny days jogging is fun

-Which takes us out then home again
+Which took me out then home again.

 -ends-